jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 reboot
 ```

-If everything worked, you should have internet access.
+If everything works, you should have internet access.
 You can confirm by SSHing into the UDM Pro and running `podman ps` to check for the `wpa_supplicant` container.

 ## Clean up

-Disable SSH on the UDM Pro, it's a good habit to leave it off.
+Disable SSH on the UDM Pro; it's a good habit to leave it off.

 Navigate to the UDM Pro's IP > Settings Manage Settings > Advanced > SSH (off)